BhargavaGoli/Multi-Tenancy-Application/docs/DEPLOY_AWS.md

 ### Testing Checklist
 1. Visit `https://sunnysb21.site` -> Should see React Landing Page.
+2. Visit `https://api.sunnysb21.site/api/docs/` -> Should see Swagger API Documentation.
-2. Visit `https://sunnysb21.site/admin` -> Should see Django Admin login.
+3. Visit `https://sunnysb21.site/admin` -> Should see Django Admin login.
-3. Visit `https://demo.sunnysb21.site` -> Should see React App (Tenant context).
+4. Visit `https://demo.sunnysb21.site` -> Should see React App (Tenant context).

 **🎉 Congratulations!
 You have deployed a professional Multi-Tenant SaaS on AWS!**